Data210/FinancialStreamingPipeline/README.md

 # Getting Started
 For all of the following setup versions a [Finnhub](https://finnhub.io/) API key is required, you can get one by signing up to their website.
 ## Local Docker Setup
-To setup locally you first need to create your `.env` from the `template.env` filling in the missing details.
+To set up locally you first need to create your `.env` from the `template.env` filling in the missing details.
 Then, provided the Docker Daemon is running, you can navigate to the `/compose` directory, run `git clone https://github.com/apache/superset.git` in order to get the files needed to run Apache Superset.
 Then you can run `./run_docker.sh`.
 This will run the following commands:
 ```bash
 docker compose down --remove-orphans # To bring down any containers that might be running.